MarcKloter/zkStrata/README.md

   <tr>
     <th rowspan="3">Merkle Tree</th>
     <th>Description</th>
-    <td>Denotes that the given variable is the root hash of a specified merkle tree.</td>
+    <td>Claims that the given variable is the root hash of a specified merkle tree.</td>
   </tr>
   <tr>
     <th>Syntax</th>